wiedymi/mediabunny/docs/guide/packets-and-samples.md

 ### Connection to WebCodecs

-Packets and samples in Mediakit correspond directly with concepts of the [WebCodecs API](https://w3c.github.io/webcodecs/):
+Packets and samples in Mediabunny correspond directly with concepts of the [WebCodecs API](https://w3c.github.io/webcodecs/):
 - `EncodedPacket`\
 	-> `EncodedVideoChunk` for video packets\
 	-> `EncodedAudioChunk` for audio packets